Sell My Written Off Vehicle

 Category S – Structural

 If a vehicle is written off as Category S, it will be due to damage to the structural frame or chassis.
-Category S is for vans where the owner or insurer has decided not to repair, but they can be used as salvage.
+Category S is for cars or vans where the owner or insurer has decided not to repair, but they can be used as salvage.

 Category N – Non-Structural